Interview by Laura Cabiscol

 Her project Supermorphia, in collaboration with artist and programmer Eliza SJ and Marpi Studio, took her 3D looks to the next level and allowed for her digital make-up to be applied in real-time.
 For this interactive experience, she used Hyprface, a real-time facial motion capture technology that picks up a face’s motions and allows her to overlap the digital makeup.
 She’s also made some of her creations widely accessible, adapting them like Instagram and Snapchat filters.

-I’m ines alpha, I’m a digital artist based in Paris and I’ve specialised in what I called 3D makeup, which is makeup but using digital softwares 🙂 I’m originally an art director in advertising.
-I’ve worked in an ad company for 7 years mostly on beauty (skincare and makeup) and fashion campaigns.
-I’ve always been obsessed with makeup, the pigments, the colours, the textures, how it reacts to the skin…
+I’m ines alpha, I’m a digital artist based in Paris, and I’ve specialised in what I called 3D makeup, which is makeup but using digital softwares 🙂 I’m originally an art director in advertising.
+I’ve worked in an ad company for 7 years, mostly on beauty (skincare and makeup) and fashion campaigns.
+I’ve always been obsessed with makeup, the pigments, the colours, the textures, and how it reacts to the skin…

 At the same time, I was also self-learning 3D in my spare time, creating video clips in collaboration with the music producer Panteros666.
 Our first notable work is called “Baby F16” where I was already trying to make reality more fantastic, adding iridescent creatures to our planet.

-One day I thought of uniting two of my favourite things that are 3D and makeup, trying to envisage what the future of beauty could look like with the complete aesthetic freedom digital softwares can bring, and accidentally started my 3D makeup artist career.
+One day I thought of uniting two of my favourite things, which are 3D and makeup, trying to envisage what the future of beauty could look like with the complete aesthetic freedom digital softwares can bring, and accidentally started my 3D makeup artist career.

 What opportunities do you think technology enables for those who don’t “fit in” within the current beauty standards and find a field of experimentation with AR and face filters?

 In the digital realm, you can be anyone or anything.
 You are free to look however you want to.
 You can even have multiple avatars.
 You don’t have to follow any rules that society has unconsciously or consciously imposed on us.